 The study says that investing in DEI capabilities enables HR professionals to “look at intersectionality or diversity measures to understand time to hire or retention metrics in recruiting” or help “test a marketing program with an LGTBQ resource group to understand how it would resonate in that community.”
 And organizations that leverage HR capabilities as a resource not only see better progress towards DEI goals, they’re also more likely to improve financial results, innovate more effectively, and retain clients.

 Essential Strategy 3: DEI Initiatives Should Flow From the Top-Down

 DEI is most effective when it’s embedded within the culture of the organization.
 When DEI initiatives come from the top-down, they become a fundamental part of the business strategy and growth model.
 That means engaging senior leadership commitment on DEI goals.
-The study highlights examples of training for drawing a comparison.
 Most organizations leverage DEI training to facilitate awareness, but the truth is, it’s ineffective in the long term because as the report states, “DEI isn’t a training problem – it’s a strategy and culture problem.”

 The best way for organizations to leverage this strategy is to betransparent about DEI goals and initiatives throughout the organization.
 CEOs and other C-suite professionals regularly provide updates to the company about financial progress, customer satisfaction, public interest, and company vision — DEI goals and performance need to be included as well.
 And when they are, it becomes apparent that the DEI initiatives are being weaved into the long-term goal for the organization.